pulumi/docs/content/blog/automation-api/index.md

 Check out the full `halloumi` source in [TypeScript](https://github.com/pulumi/halloumi/tree/main/nodejs) and [Go](https://github.com/pulumi/halloumi/tree/main/go).

-Like any other framework, you can even set a breakpoint to debug orchestration logic or the pulumi program itself including `Apply` callbacks.
+Like any other framework, you can even set a breakpoint to debug orchestration logic or the pulumi program itself, including `Apply` callbacks.

 ![Debuggin demo](debugging.gif)